 Drink plenty of fluidsfruit and vegetable juices and lots of water.
 Go to bed, rest, trust in God, and get well.

 Use a mixture of raw honey and lemon juice, to coat and soothe the throat.

 Gargle alternately with chlorophyll liquid and sea salt (one half tsp. in a glass of warm water) every few hours.

 Enemas are very helpful.

 Herbs include eucalyptus, flaxseed, garden sage, German chamomile, and myrtle.
 Both goldenseal and echinacea fight bacterial and viral infection.
 (But do not take goldenseal over a week at a time, or during pregnancy.)
 Gargling with fenugreek tea will help relieve a sore throat.
 Marshmallow root tea soothes a scratchy, itchy throat.
 Hot mullein poultices soothe sore throats.

 An old herb doctor makes these suggestions: Gargle the throat with cayenne pepper tea, a half tsp. to a cup.
 Put an onion poultice on the neck over night, for 2-3 nights.
 Rub kerosene on the outside of the neck and cover it with warm flannel.

-HYDROThe following is from the author's Water Therapy Manual (see order sheet):
+HYDROThe following is from the author's Water Therapy Manual (see book store):